-(i) Cash and balances with central banks
+(i) Cash and balances with Central Bank of Nigeria

-Cash and balances with central bank represent cash held with central banks of the various jurisdictions in which the Bank operates.
+Cash and balances with Central Bank of Nigeria represent cash held with the Central Banks of Nigeria.
 The fair value of these balances approximates their carrying amounts.

 (ii) Due from other banks